 Tank Sizing by Bedrooms vs. Daily Flow

-Most building codes size tanks by bedroom count because bedrooms are the best predictor of potential occupancy.
+Most building codes size tanks by bedroom count because bedrooms are the best predictor of maximum potential occupancy.
 A 3-bedroom home might have 2 occupants today but 6 next year.
-Using the bedroom-based method ensures the system can handle maximum potential load.
-The EPA standard of 2 people per bedroom at 150 GPD per person is a conservative assumption that provides adequate safety margin.
+Using the bedroom-based method ensures the system can handle maximum potential load throughout the property's life.
+The EPA standard of 2 people per bedroom at 150 GPD per person is a conservative assumption that provides a meaningful safety margin for typical residential use.

 The Role of the Perc Test

-The percolation test determines how quickly your soil can absorb water.
-A properly conducted perc test involves digging test holes to the proposed drain field depth, saturating them overnight, then measuring the rate of water absorption in a standardized test.
-Results are given in minutes per inch (MPI) — the time it takes for water to drop one inch.
+The percolation test determines how quickly your soil can absorb water, which directly controls drain field size.
+A properly conducted perc test involves digging test holes to the proposed drain field depth, saturating them thoroughly overnight, then measuring the rate of water absorption in a standardized drop-per-inch-per-minute protocol.
+Results are given in minutes per inch — the time for water to drop one inch in the test hole.

 The number one cause of septic system failure is neglected pumping.
 When sludge and scum layers together occupy more than one-third of the tank's liquid capacity, solids reach the outlet pipe and enter the drain field.
-Once a drain field is clogged with solids, it rarely recovers.
-A $300 pump-out every 3-5 years prevents a $10,000-$30,000 drain field replacement.
+Once a drain field is clogged with solids, it rarely recovers — the biomat that forms in the soil around the perforated pipes is essentially permanent, and the only remedy is installing a new drain field in a different area of your yard.